 New to the Alpha 300 is a channel scanning tool that detects interference from other e-collars in the area.
 You can view results on a graph and switch channels to avoid crosstalk.

 At field trial events with dozens of handlers, signal interference can cause missed commands or false stimulations.
 The scanning tool fixes this by showing you exactly which frequencies are busy.
-For hunters in areas with other Garmin Astro and Alpha users, this feature removes a real frustration.
+For hunters running in areas with several other Garmin Astro and Alpha users in close range, this feature removes a real, recurring frustration.

 LED Light Customization on TT 25 Collars